JoachimGuth/ShiftPlanning/README.md

 Challenges

 ## Problem Statement

 > What problem does your project not solve?

 It’s important to understand that any technological solution will have its limitations.

+## Next Step

+> What next:

-What next: How could your project grow and become something even more?
+How could your project grow and become something even more?
 Target would be to achieve an optimal travelling time for each passenger (direct route) but this is not possible as many passengers have to be served.

-## cknowledgments
+## Acknowledgments

-If you’re using open source code or documents in your project, make sure you give credit to the creators.
-Mention your sources of inspiration, too.
+> If you’re using open source code or documents in your project, make sure you give credit to the creators.
+> Mention your sources of inspiration, too.

 So far not used any references.